Flipnote Studio 3D: Online services

 Nintendo also added once ticket sales officially end, the “free time” duration for users to access the service would be extended and that the number of coins given the users daily would be increased.
-It's unclear whether the DSi Library on Flipnote Studio 3D, which hosts Flipnotes from Flipnote Hatena (an online service for Flipnote Studio on Nintendo DSi), will be impacted in the west.
+It is unclear whether the DSi Library on Flipnote Studio 3D, which hosts Flipnotes from Flipnote Hatena (an online service for Flipnote Studio on Nintendo DSi), will be impacted in the west.
 Due to closure of Flipnote Gallery: World. the DSi Library was shut down.

 A community-developed Flipnote Gallery: World service was created from the Nintendo DSi Library feature of European and American versions of Flipnote Studio 3D named Kaeru Gallery (formerly Project Kaeru and kaeru:world).
 However, this service is only able to be accessed with a modified Nintendo 3DS.

+KWZ file format

+KWZ is a proprietary video file format created by Nintendo, used to store Flipnote Studio 3D animations.
+The format consists of metadata including the author's name and creation time, animation frame bitmaps utilizing lossless block-based I-frame and P-frame video compression, and audio tracks encoded using a custom variable bitrate ADPCM variant.
+KWZ files are viewable in fanmade applications such as Flipnote Player.

 Development

 Flipnote Studio 3D was originally announced by Shigeru Miyamoto in April 2011 under the name Flipnote Memo.
 Other than this mention, there was no further news on the eventual release of the application until a Nintendo Direct Mini broadcast in March 2013.
-In this official announcement, several features were revealed, such as the ability to create 3D Flipnotes using up to 3 layers.
+In this official announcement, several features were revealed, such as the ability to create 3D Flipnotes using up to three layers.
 This was the first time that the application was referred to as Flipnote Studio 3D.
 The broadcast also announced a release date of mid-2013.

 Flipnote Studio 3D was released in Japan on July 24, 2013.
 Originally, the application was to be released in Europe on August 1, but on July 30, Nintendo of Europe tweeted that, due to the unexpectedly high use of the online services in Japan, the application's release would be delayed.
 They also promised to announce a new release date "as soon as possible".
 Nintendo of America's official website for the application originally indicated an "Early August 2013" release date, but on August 7, this release date was changed to "TBD" without any accompanying notice of a delay.

 On November 1, 2013, the Flipnote Gallery: Friends service was discontinued in Japan due to the possibility of underage users sending/receiving "inappropriate content" via the service.
 Simultaneously, Nintendo globally disabled SpotPass features for their messaging app Swapnote/Nintendo Letter Box for similar reasons.
-After 16 months without any announcement, on November 21, 2014 Nintendo removed all mention about Flipnote Studio and Flipnote Studio 3D in the English translation for a Japanese interview about Pikmin Short Movies in Miiverse.
+After 16 months without any announcement, on November 21, 2014, Nintendo removed all mention about Flipnote Studio and Flipnote Studio 3D in the English translation for a Japanese interview about Pikmin Short Movies in Miiverse.